LUISG47/Project2/README.md

 TABLE 4:

-This tables now groups the campaigns by category and shows the top 10 failedcampaigns grouped by category (Please check file crowdfunding_db_analysis.sql for code of the table)
+This tables now groups the campaigns by category and shows the top 10 failed campaigns grouped by category (Please check file crowdfunding_db_analysis.sql for code of the table)

 The result should look as follows: